-Dr. Nancy Hock is a master faculty specialist and department chair in the Department of Occupational Therapy.
+Dr. Nancy Hock is an associate professor and department chair in the Department of Occupational Therapy.
 As an occupational therapist and also a certified hand therapist, her research interests include the assessment of hand strength and the establishment of solid psychometric data to support the use of assessments in clinical practice.
 Additionally, her interests involve examination of carpometacarpal osteoarthritis in the thumb and its impact on hand strength and functional performance.
 She recently completed a pilot study examining the pinch strength used to open several types of food packages.
 She plans to continue this work identifying the strength used to open additional types of packages as well as to perform various functional tasks.

 Dr. Debra Lindstrom is a professor in the Department of Occupational Therapy.
 Her research interests include creating and assessing standardized patient simulations for OT as well as for groups of interprofessional students; assessing student learning from innovative teaching methods such as problem-based learning, case-based learning and team-based learning; and creating psychometric data for occupationally related assessment.